3F/web.vsSBE/CI/Devenv Command-Line.md

 -------
 `*!*`

-The [Add-ins are deprecated in Visual Studio 2013](http://msdn.microsoft.com/en-us/library/80493a3w.aspx) and removed in [14CTP](http://www.visualstudioextensibility.com/2014/06/05/visual-studio-14-ctp-add-ins-are-gone/) (also in VS2015 Preview)
+The [Add-ins are deprecated in Visual Studio 2013](http://msdn.microsoft.com/en-us/library/80493a3w.aspx) and removed in [14CTP's](http://www.visualstudioextensibility.com/2014/06/05/visual-studio-14-ctp-add-ins-are-gone/) (also in VS2015 RC)

-Therefore, this utility support the next versions: Visual Studio 2010, 2012, 2013.
+Therefore, this utility supports the next versions: Visual Studio 2010, 2012, 2013. ([Want to see in VS2015+ ?](https://connect.microsoft.com/VisualStudio/Feedback/Details/1075033))

-However!
-Command-Line mode not available for [VSPackages](https://msdn.microsoft.com/en-us/library/bb166424.aspx) and possible only with Add-in.
+* The command-Line features are not available for [VSPackages](https://msdn.microsoft.com/en-us/library/bb166424.aspx) and this possible only with our [tricks](https://bitbucket.org/3F/vssolutionbuildevent/issue/25/)

 This reported on MS Connect Issue #[1075033](https://connect.microsoft.com/VisualStudio/Feedback/Details/1075033) and you can [vote or comment here](https://connect.microsoft.com/VisualStudio/Feedback/Details/1075033) *if you want to see this feature on newer versions*!